The dash is created by typing two consecutive hyphens (hitting the minus key twice). There are a few uses for the dash.

 - I have two dollars in my—Oh No!
 I think I left my purse at the mall!

-Use a dash to insert a second thought, update, or a correction.
+Use a dash to insert a second thought, update, or a correction, as in a nonessential parenthetical element.

 - I would ask—or insist—that he bring his children to the party.